bcgov/digital_marketplace/README.md

 Use [Localhost](#localhost) setup if you want to install and run the development environment on your own machine.

-Use [Containerized](#containerized) setup if you want to develop within Docker containers using VS Code.
+Use [Containerized](#containerized) setup if you want to develop within Docker containers.

 #### Localhost